On Facing, Not Forgetting, Our Past

 As classicists, we dedicate ourselves to digging deep into the past, analyzing the causes that led to an effect thousands of years ago.
 We spend each day looking at different perspectives from ancient history, pulling together various narratives and trying to never let a single account define our view of antiquity.
 Now, as we bear witness to these contemporary acts of damnatio memoriae, we must look at our present with the same mindset.
 History casts a long shadow, but rather than obscuring our memory with darkness, its shade offers us an opportunity to face our own past and take thoughtful action in our present.
 We have the chance to shape the way in which future generations will remember us, and if we do so carefully, it won’t be our own faces that they see tumbling down from pedestals one day.

-Mati Davis is a senior in the College of Arts and Science studying Classical Studies with a minor in Computer Science.
+Mati Davis (College ’21) is a student at the University of Pennsylvania studying Classical Studies with a minor in Computer Science.